 Tristan Bradshaw has been involved in the Horticultural and Arboricultural Industry since 1995.
-From a young age this was an interest and the business Bradshaw Horticultural Services incorporated Horticultural consulting work and landscaping.
+This was a long term interest and the business Bradshaw Horticultural Services incorporated Horticultural consulting work and landscaping.
 In 2000 Tristan undertook the Level 2 Arboriculture course at Ryde TAFE.
 The business progressively specialised in consulting, tree removal, pruning and stump grinding works.
 Extensive hands on knowledge was developed during the climbing of trees undertaking pruning or removal and during storm events understanding the tolerances of trees.